 Fed officials, concerned about elevated unemployment, last month repeated their plan to hold borrowing costs low through late 2014 to spur growth.

-United Parcel Service Inc. (UPS), the world’s largest package- delivery company, is among firms trying to control employee expenses.
+United Parcel Service Inc. (UPS:US), the world’s largest package- delivery company, is among firms trying to control employee expenses.
 UPS, which reported a gain in first-quarter profit and reiterated its 2012 earnings forecast, is benefiting from productivity gains and “greater economies of scale,” Chief Financial Officer Kurt Kuehn said.

 “Our hours, our miles and those things are just barely up for the quarter even though we showed some of the strongest volume growth you’ve seen in some time,” Kuehn said on an April 26 conference call with analysts.
 “So we are able to process this volume very efficiently and the incremental impact on expense and capital is very minimal.”